-Email both the signed cover letter and one complete PDF version of your full proposal to kathryn-leonard@uiowa.edu.
+Email both the signed cover letter and one complete PDF version of your full proposal to kimberlee-mcmichael@uiowa.edu.
 When submitting your application, you must:

-- Include the phrase "GPCAH Pilot Grant Submission" in the subject line of your pilot grant proposal submission email. - Check for a confirmation email from the Pilot/Feasibility Projects Program Coordinator to ensure receipt of your email.
-If this does not happen within one week, call the Pilot/Feasibility Projects Program Director Nate Fethke at 319-467-4563.
+- Include the phrase "GPCAH Pilot Grant Submission-Community" in the subject line of your pilot grant proposal submission email. - Check for a confirmation email from the Pilot/Feasibility Projects Program Coordinator to ensure receipt of your email.
+If this does not happen within one week, email the GPCAH Pilot/Feasibility Projects Program Director, Nate Fethke, at nathan-fethke@uiowa.edu.